geeky01adarsh/geeky01adarsh/README.md

 ### About Me 🚀

-- 🎓 I’m a full stack developer & a final year student pursuing my Bachelor's in Computer Science & Engineering.
+- 🎓 I have completed my Bachelor's in Computer Science & Engineering.
-- 👀 I’m highly interested in programming, developing projects, and collaborating with such more developers.
+- 👀 I’m highly interested in programming, developing projects, and collaborating with more developers.
-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently learning about network forencics.
-- 💻 I'm a MERN developer.
+- 💻 I'm a software engineer.

 </br>